amohamad1/cse15l-lab-reports/lab-report-1-week-1.md

 ### Lab Report 1: Remote Acess and Filesystem

 Hello there!
 Welcome to CSE 15L!
-In this tutorial, you will set up your development environment and familiarize yourself with termianl commands:
+In this tutorial, you will set up your development environment and familiarize yourself with terminal commands:
 1. Download and install [VS Code](https://code.visualstudio.com/) from the link provided in assignment instructions.
 Once installed, famliarize yourself with the program.
 ![Image](https://amohamad1.github.io/cse15l-lab-reports/Screenshot2.png)
 2. To connect to the remote iegn6 servers you must ssh using the provided course account.
 First obtain the course account and set its passowrd [here](https://sdacs.ucsd.edu/~icc/index.php).
 Once you have access to the account, open up your teminal and run the following command, replacing the username with your own: